Disclosure: As an Amazon Associate EssentialPicks earn from qualifying purchases.

 The first position is a tie between Huion Kamvas Pro 16 and Xp Pen Artists 15.6 Pro.
 These tablets are very similar to each other in terms of price and features.

 The Kamvas Pro 16 and Artist 15.6 Pro is easily the most value for money tablets you can get right now.

-With these two tablets, you essentially get all the features that you would generally get in a premium tablet.
-Whether it is laminated display, great color accuracy, good build quality or the perfect stylus, they got it all.
+With these tablets, you essentially get all the features that you would normally get in a premium tablet.
+Whether it is a laminated display, accurate stylus or better color accuracy, they got it all.

-Both these tablets comes with excellent screens with support for 120% sRGB color space.
+Both these tablets come with an excellent display with support for 120% sRGB color space.
 The colors look good and the panels have a sufficient level of brightness to be able to use them in a well lit indoor environment.

 Stylus – Performance

 Huion comes with PW507 stylus whereas the Xp Pen comes with PO5R stylus.
 They are lightweight and feel really comfortable to hold and you can use them for hours without the feeling of discomfort.